PlanitarInc/msg-switch/README.md

 relying on
 [ngMessages directive](https://code.angularjs.org/1.6.10/docs/api/ngMessages/directive/ngMessages).

+The requirements are as follows:
+- Define lists of messages.
+- Re-use these lists.
+- Override message in these lists on a per-case basis.
+- Extend these lists.

+## Examples

+### Basic Example

-The component is used to display an error message based on an error code.
+In this basic example the components are used to display an error message based on an error code.
 Basically, it behaves as a huge switch statement: chooses the right message to be displayed.
 But unlike a switch statement it should be able

 ```html
 // StdError.vue